 - Julie B. Platt – General Campaign Chair

-- Heidi Monkarsh – Sylvia Weisz Women's Campaign Chair
+- Heidi Monkarsh – Sylvia Weisz Women's Philanthropy Chair

 - Rochelle Cohen – Valley Alliance Chair